poojahooda22/course-selling-app/README.md

 # React + Vite

-This template provides a minim
+This template provides a mi